 Voluntary Graduate Education Program (VGEP)

 The English Department actively encourages its students to apply for USNA's program in VGEP (pronounced VEE-jep).
-Please note that VGEP eligibility varies by service community; more information is available from the USNA Graduate Education Office and the Department's graduate education advisor, Associate Professor Temple Cone (email@example.com).
+Please note that VGEP eligibility varies by service community; more information is available from the USNA Graduate Education Office and the Department's graduate education advisor, Professor Temple Cone (email@example.com).

 VGEP involves enrolling in a M.A. program in English in an area university during the final semester of first-class year, as well as the summer and fall semester following graduation.
 Students move to their service assignments after graduation from the M.A. program.
 Students apply to USNA for approval as VGEP scholars and must secure that approval in order to participate; competition for limited slots is keen and only the most promising students are chosen.
 Students interested in pursuing VGEP should talk with their advisors early on in their academic careers at USNA, with an eye to taking enough courses (or profiting by validation) to allow full-time graduate school attendance during the final semester.